 Audrey, Kate, and Halftime in "Detention" — until Audrey's apology to Kate reversed the events and made it so that way the parade accident that killed all three of them never happened.

 Deal with the Devil: Heavily implied in the episode "Headshot" with Cassandra the photographer implied to be The Devil.
-Justified, as the episode is based on The Picture of Dorian Gray, which followed a similar story of a vain protagonist selling his/her soul to be beautiful forever, only for it to backfire.
+Justified, as the episode is based on The Picture of Dorian Gray, which followed a similar story of a vain protagonist selling his/her soul to be beautiful forever, only for it to backfire, though subverted as, while Cassandra steals the souls of girls who want to be beautiful and be the face of Teen-Teen magazine, she doesn't encourage them to be evil, as the girls who take their offer are already shallow, vain, and cutthroat and the ones that delete the headshot are considered good.

 "Long Live Rock and Roll" also has this, only instead of looks, a boy sells his soul for musical talent.
 The difference between this episode and "Headshot" in terms of story is that Sir Maestro told Holden that in exchange for the guitar, Sir Maestro gets his soul (or, as it's worded on the episode, "You get to play for me, forever.") and Holden was able to get out of it with The Power of Rock and his friends (who also signed away their souls to Sir Maestro) at his side.

 Depraved Kids' Show Host: Uncle Howee, from the episode of the same name.
-Downplayed in that he's not a sexual deviant, he actually likes his kid fans (especially Cynthia, who truly believes that he's real and her friend), and he's more magical than deranged and actually uses his powers for good.
+Downplayed in that he's not a criminal or sexual deviant (or real, if you believe that Uncle Howee is an interdimensional being, a living cartoon character, Cynthia's imaginary friend, or the ghost of a long-dead children's entertainer whose show — and, by proxy, his spirit — lives on in reruns), he actually likes his kid fans (especially Cynthia, who truly believes that he's real and her friend), and he's more a Karmic Trickster who uses his powers for good.

 "Scarecrow": In the original version, the scarecrow salesman turns back to his true form and is burned at his stake by Bobby, who walks off into the empty world.
 In the director's cut version, the scarecrow salesman turns Bobby into a scarecrow and the two are the only things left in an empty world.
 The director's cut ending is the ending that now airs in reruns on TV, but, if you comb YouTube or any video site, you might find the original ending.